How to Measure DORA Metrics: A Practical Guide

 How CI/CD Watch measures DORA metrics

-CI/CD Watch, a CI/CD observability platform that monitors pipelines across GitHub Actions, GitLab CI, Bitbucket Pipelines, CircleCI, Azure DevOps, and Jenkins, computes all four DORA metrics from your existing pipeline data.
+CI/CD Watch, a CI/CD observability platform that monitors pipelines across GitHub Actions, GitLab CI, Bitbucket Pipelines, CircleCI, Azure DevOps, and Jenkins, computes the DORA metrics from your existing pipeline data, including deployment rework rate alongside the original four.
 Deployments are detected by configurable deployment rules (by workflow name, branch, tag pattern, or environment), so the definition of “deployment” stays under your control rather than assuming every workflow run counts.

 Lead time is computed at the commit level using merge-to-main as the start event.
 Change failure rate combines rollbacks with optional incident-system integration.
 MTTR is sourced from the linked incident record.
 The measurement rules and the performance-level thresholds are configurable per team via metrics settings, so the numbers reflect your release process rather than a generic default.
 Full methodology is in the DORA metrics documentation.